Aluminium Anodising

 Powder coating is a type of surface treatment that is most common for coating steels but also available for aluminium.
 The surface of aluminium is coated with polyester powder for decoration as well as protection.
 Manufacturers have a choice between these two methods when they are looking for surface treatment options for aluminium.

-Anodising is better than the traditional powder coating in many ways, some of which are as follows:
+Anodising is better than traditional powder coating in many ways, some of which are as follows:

 • It is an inorganic finish and provides a superior surface finish compared to organic counterparts such as powder coating.